LaurentRDC/npstreams/docs/source/making_your_own.rst

 NumPy Binary Ufuncs
 ===================

-The following binary ufuncs are available in `NumPy <https://docs.scipy.org/doc/numpy/reference/ufuncs.html>`_:
+:func:`ireduce_ufunc` is tested to work on the following binary ufuncs, which are available in `NumPy`_.

 Arithmetics
 -----------